 Command + Shift + 3 – Hold the Command and Shift keys down and tap the 3 key.
 The sound of a camera shutter indicates you’ve taken a screenshot.
 You’ll find the image on your desktop, named Screen Shot with a date and time stamp.
 When you see anything odd on your Mac, take a screenshot.
 It makes my job easier 🙂

 Function + F11 – On a Macbook Pro, Macbook Air, or the Apple Mini keyboard, holding down the Function (Fn) key and tapping the F11 key takes you to the Desktop.
 Repeat the shortcut and your screen returns to normal.

 Command + Shift + Delete – Hold the Command and Shift keys down, and tap the Delete key to empty the Trash.

-Click the image below to open a PDF with these shortcuts that you can print out:
+Right or Control Click on the image below to download a sheet with these shortcuts that you can print out.

 A Shortcut To A Shortcut

 Look at the Menu Bar in any Application.
 Opposite each command you’ll find symbols showing it’s keyboard shortcut.